 - Search space is restricted based on domain knowledge

-- Algorithm iterates through each parameter, chooses the optimal point and then moves to the next parameter.
+- The algorithm iterates through each parameter to choose the optimal point and then moves to the next parameter.

 - Shadow clusters and tables: For ETL queries, the approach requires shadow clusters and queries.
 The queries had to be reviewed multiple times to make sure production clusters and tables were not affected.
 The cost in terms of man-hours was also exorbitant.

-Since iterative execution is impractical at scale, we considered a model based approach to eliminate execution of queries.
-We created a execution model that replicated an execution engine.
+Since iterative execution is impractical at scale, we considered a model-based approach to eliminate the execution of queries.
+We created an execution model that replicated an execution engine.
 The model is based on the reduced set of parameters only and is therefore relatively simpler to other approaches.

 The cost model also takes statistics about data sizes and selectivities of various operators as input.
 There are two ways to get these statistics: